Bojonegoro Regency: Samin people

 One of the distinctive communities in Bojonegoro is the Samin people.
 They were ethnically indistinguishable from other Javanese people.
 Samin people are follower of Surosentiko Samin, a local farmer who preached pacifist resistance to Dutch colonial rule in the 1890s.
-Samin was incited by acquisition of local teak forest by Dutch colonial authority.
+Samin was incited by the acquisition of local teak forest by Dutch colonial authority.
 Dutch officials refused access to the forest for local people, as it was claimed as Dutch property.
-Rather than rising in a violent uprising, Samin taught peaceful resistance, such as refusing to pay taxes to the colonial authority, and continuing to take teak from the forest as they had for generations.
+Rather than rising in a violent uprising, Samin taught peaceful resistance, such as refusing to pay taxes to the colonial authority and continuing to take teak from the forest as they had for generations.

-Samin people are nominally Muslim, but do not practice many Islamic rituals, such as fasting or regular prayer.
-Rather, they emphasize the spiritual aspect, as well as honesty, modesty and simplicity.
-In this, they are similar to Kejawen followers.
+Samin people are nominally Muslim but do not practice many Islamic rituals, such as fasting or regular prayer.
+Rather, they emphasize the spiritual aspect, as well as honesty, modesty, and simplicity.
+In this, they are similar to Kejawen's followers.

 Samin people reside in the southwestern part of Bojonegoro (in the heart of its teak forest) and in Blora Regency, Central Java.